papaemmelab/Gao_NC_CH/README.md

 |   |   └─ data/: example input data and commandline script for facets-ch
 ```
 # Analysis notebooks
-An interative jupyter notebook is provided to reproduce the analyses in the paper.
+An interactive jupyter notebook is provided to reproduce the analyses in the paper.
 First install [Jupyter](https://jupyter.org/) and then launch the notebook `ch_cnv_figures.ipynb`.